Absence of fast scrambling in thermodynamically stable long-range interacting systems

-In the present letter, we completely disprove fast scrambling in arbitrary long-range interacting systems with $\alpha>D$.
-We derive the polynomial growth~\eqref{polynomial_growth_OTOC} of the OTOC with the exponent $\zeta$ as $\zeta=\frac{2\alpha-2D}{2\alpha-D+1}$.
-Our result is the optimal condition for the polynomial growth of the OTOC because numerical calculations have already indicated that the polynomial growth of the OTOC might break down for $\alpha<D$~\cite{PhysRevB.100.064305,PhysRevLett.124.180601} (see also~\cite{Foot1}).
-Our analyses consist of the following two parts: A simple connection technique of the unitary time operators for small times, which has been utilized in Ref.~\cite{Kuwahara_2016_njp} and the Lieb--Robinson bound for short-time evolution.
-By using these techniques, we can not only prove our main result, but also provide a considerably simpler proof for the state-of-the-art Lieb--Robinson bound for $2D< \alpha\le 2D+1$ in~\cite{PhysRevX.9.031006,tran2019locality}.
+In the present letter, we prove that under the condition $\alpha>D$ fast scrambling is prohibited in arbitrary long-range interacting systems.
+Thus, by combining the counterexamples for $\alpha\le D$~\cite{PhysRevB.100.064305,PhysRevLett.124.180601}, we identify $\alpha>D$ as the optimal condition for the polynomial growth~\eqref{polynomial_growth_OTOC} of the OTOC (see also~\cite{Foot1}).
+As a general upper bound, we derive the polynomial growth of the OTOC with exponent $\zeta$ expressed as $\zeta=\frac{2\alpha-2D}{2\alpha-D+1}$.
+Our analyses consist of the following two parts: i) A simple connection technique for the unitary time operators for small times, which is utilized in Ref.~\cite{Kuwahara_2016_njp} and ii) the Lieb--Robinson bound for short-time evolution.
+Using these techniques, we can not only prove our main result, but also develop a considerably simple proof for the state-of-the-art Lieb--Robinson bound for $2D< \alpha\le 2D+1$ in~\cite{PhysRevX.9.031006,tran2019locality}.
+Our result verifies the empirical hypothesis that thermodynamically natural class of long-range interactions cannot induce fast scrambling.

-\sectionprl{Setup and main result} We consider a quantum spin system with $n$ spins, where each spin is located on a vertex of the $D$-dimensional graph (or $D$-dimensional lattice) with $\Lambda$ of the total spin set, i.e., $|\Lambda| = n$.
+\sectionprl{Setup and main result} Let us consider a quantum spin system with $n$ spins, where each spin is located on one vertex of the $D$-dimensional graph (or $D$-dimensional lattice) with $\Lambda$ of the total spin set, i.e., $|\Lambda| = n$.
 For simplicity, we consider (1/2)-spin systems; however, the extension to a general finite spin dimension $d$ is straightforward.
 For a partial set $X\subseteq \Lambda$, we denote the cardinality, i.e., the number of vertices contained in $X$, by $|X|$ (e.g., $X = \{i_1,i_2,\ldots, i_{|X|}\}$).
-Further, we denote the complementary subset of $X$ by $X^\co := \Lambda\setminus X$.
-For two arbitrary spins $i$ and $i'$, we define the distance $\dist_{i,i'}$ as the shortest path length on the lattice that connects $i$ and $i'$.
+Further, we denote the complementary subset of $X$ as $X^\co := \Lambda\setminus X$.
+For two arbitrary spins $i$ and $i'$, we define distance $\dist_{i,i'}$ as the shortest path length on the lattice that connects $i$ and $i'$.
 We define $i[r]$ as the ball region with radius $r$ from site $i$ (Fig.~\ref{fig:local_approx}).

 where $\bal{i}{0} = i$ and $r$ is an arbitrary positive integer.